adam-cervenka/penzion-website/README.md

 # Penzion Website
-This is my first website published on the Internet.
+This is my first website published on the Internet ([link](http://www.penzioncejkovice.cz)).
 I made it for a guesthouse, offering accommodation and boarding.

 Technologies I used:
 * HTML